Cleveland-class cruiser

 The Cleveland-class was a group of light cruisers built for the United States Navy during World War II.
-They were the most numerous class of light cruisers ever built.
 Fifty-two were ordered, and 36 were completed, 27 as cruisers and nine as the of light aircraft carriers.
 They were deactivated within a few years after the end of the war, but six were converted into missile ships, and some of these served into the 1970s.
-One ship of the class remains as a museum ship.
+One ship of the class, USS Little Rock (CL-92), remains as a museum ship.